datocms/react-datocms/docs/video-player.md

 - the video height and width, when available in the `data` props, are used to set `{ aspectRatio: "[width] / [height]"}` for the `<MuxPlayer />`'s `style`

 All the other props are forwarded to the `<MuxPlayer />` component that is used internally.

+## Advanced usage

+Despite we try our best to make the `<VideoPlayer />` a solution suitable for most normal use cases, there are situation where you may need to use the `<MuxPlayer />` directly.
+If that's the case, fill free to use the hook we provide: `useVideoPlayer`.